lextm/jekyll-theme-chirpy/_posts/2023/2023-1-16-running-nuxt-3-web-apps-on-iis-with-httpplatformhandler.md

 ## Side Notes

 Clearly you can easily move this web app to Azure App Service (Windows) with minimal changes.

 I also created the necessary PowerShell scripts to help you enable HttpPlatformHandler on IIS Express if you want to give it a try.
 You can find them on [my GitHub repository](https://github.com/lextm/iisexpress-httpplatformhandler).

+### Nuxt.js on IIS Express

+I also created the necessary PowerShell scripts to help you enable HttpPlatformHandler on IIS Express if you want to give it a try.
+You can find them on [my GitHub repository](https://github.com/lextm/iisexpress-httpplatformhandler).